Maine Arts Commission

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

-For specific questions about the Traditional Arts Apprenticeship application please contact:
+For general questions about the application or review process:

 Kathleen Mundell, Traditional Arts Specialist